projectdiscovery/katana/README.md

 ## Authenticated Crawling

 Authenticated crawling involves including custom headers or cookies in HTTP requests to access protected resources.
 These headers provide authentication or authorization information, allowing you to crawl authenticated content / endpoint.
-You can specify headers directly in the command line or provide them as a file with katana to perfrom authenticated crawling.
+You can specify headers directly in the command line or provide them as a file with katana to perform authenticated crawling.

 > **Note**: User needs to be manually perform the authentication and export the session cookie / header to file to use with katana.